What's in this article?

 LinkedIn profile

 LinkedIn is the number one professional networking platform.
-You can generate leads on LinkedIn, while also connecting with other professionals who can refer you business.
+You can generate leads on LinkedIn, while also connecting with other professionals who can refer clients to you.

 Facebook page